york9675/YorkNotify/README.md

 - **Build Errors**: If you encounter build errors, check the build output in Xcode for clues on missing files, configurations, or dependencies.

+## Bug report / Feedback

+If you encounter any problems during use or have feedback, please fill out **[this form](https://forms.gle/o1hFjy4q98Ua1H7L7)** to report.

+Alternatively, you can report back by creating issues.

 ## Contribution

 Feel free to contribute to this project by creating issues, submitting pull requests, or improving documentation.